DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/user-guide/workspace/ws-to-ns.md

 ## Add members to the workspace and authorize

-1. In `Workspace and Hierarchy` -> `Authorization`, click the name of a workspace, and click the `Add Authorization` button.
+1. In `Workspace and Folder` -> `Authorization`, click the name of a workspace, and click the `Add Authorization` button.